About the Proposal for Change process

 Please note that submissions for the NCC 2022 public comment draft are no longer accepted.

-Submissions for the NCC 2025 public comment draft will need to be made by August 2023.
-Submissions made by August 2023 are not guaranteed consideration for possible inclusion in NCC 2025 public comment draft.
-However, to give the best opportunity for your PFC for possible inclusion in NCC 2025 public comment draft, please provide submissions as early as possible to give the committees sufficient time for consideration.
+Submissions for the NCC 2025 public comment draft will need to be made by 1 August 2023.
+Submissions made are not guaranteed consideration for possible inclusion in the NCC 2025 public comment draft.
+To give the best opportunity for your PFC for possible inclusion in NCC 2025 public comment draft, please provide submissions as early as possible to give the committees sufficient time for consideration.
+Submissions received after 1 August 2023 will not be considered for the NCC 2025 public comment draft.